DONATE

 Interview: Atena Daemi was Jailed in Iran for Advocating Women’s Rights.
 Now She’s Free and Refusing to be Silent

 When Atena Daemi was growing up in Iran and attending school in a religious-conservative neighborhood in south Tehran, she noticed the many ways in which women were treated differently than men.
-Girls had to cover almost every inch of ...
+Girls had to cover almost every inch ...

 April 3, 2017